cocode/TrekBASIC/README.md

 # TrekBasic

-TrekBASIC is a full BASIC interpreter, written in Python.
+TrekBASIC is now both a full BASIC interpreter, written in Python, and a BASIC compiler, via LLVM.

 My goal was to be able to play the old Star Trek game, which was written in BASIC.